Little Vumbura: Our full report

 - Birdwatching

-- Little Vumbura is a first-rate camp for birdwatching, offering environments that range from shallow and deepwater floodplains and channels to dense, shady woodlands.
-Our sightings have included pygmy geese, slaty egret and a variety of owls.
+- Little Vumbura is a first-rate camp for birdwatching in Botswana.
+From shallow and deepwater floodplains and channels to dense, shady woodlands, our sightings have included swallowtail bee-eaters, Pels fishing owls, white-backed ducks, brown firefinches, slaty egret and rufus-bellied herons.

 - Wildlife safaris

 - Little Vumbura offers some of the best wildlife safaris in Botswana.
 It's in one of the Okavango's prime game areas, with a real depth and range to the wildlife.
-In our last few visits here, we have had good sightings of lion, leopard, cheetah and wild dog.
+In our last few visits here, we have had good sightings of lion, leopard, and wild dog – as well as sable antelope.

 Children